antonreshetov/wp-mysql-dump-deploy/README.md

 ##MySQL Preparation

-1. Modify configuration:
+Modify configuration:

 ```bash
 nano /etc/mysql/my.cnf
 ```
-find `bind-address` and change to `0.0.0.0` to give remote access.
+Find `bind-address` and change to `0.0.0.0` to give remote access.

-2. Entry mysql to give privileges:
+Entry mysql to give privileges:

 ```sql
 GRANT ALL PRIVILEGES ON *.* TO 'myuser'@'%'IDENTIFIED BY 'mypassword' WITH GRANT OPTION;